ryansmith4444/Project-01/README.md

 # Project-01

-# Your Name
+# ryan smith

-# Your Github username
+# ryansmith4444

-# List the things you added for points
+# There is 4 variables and 8 knots.
+Multiple choices to make during the story.
+And a play again or quit button at the end.